 - Genetically engineered are not a natural species and may not even be from a single genus.
 They are not the result of natural selection.
 They are created by humans who alter the DNA within the cells.
 The advantages of using genetically engineered tilapia in aquaculture are the carefully studied tolerances, resistances and rates of growth; as well as the benefits created in the lab.
 These advantages are nearly identical for every lab-created fish.
 A good example is the YY Sex Determining Chromosome Nile male.
 It should also be noted that it is currently illegal to sell genetically engineered tilapia as a food source in the United States.

 - Chemically altered tilapia are those that have been exposed to various compounds, most notably hormones, in an effort to alter them in some way.
 The most common use of chemicals is to change the reproductive organs of tilapia fingerlings from female to male using testosterone or similar compounds.
-In fairness, I have not been able to find any study that sufficiently demonstrates any dangers to humans who consume hormone-treated tilapia.
+I have not been able to find any study that sufficiently demonstrates any dangers to humans who consume hormone-treated tilapia.
 Still, I find it curious that the warning labels on many of the containers warn that women should not handle the contents.
 Surprisingly, the State of New Mexico actually requires that sex-reversal hormones be used on tilapia at every hatchery and farm within their borders.